 Most exercise programs focus on strengthening one muscle group at a time.
 By comparison, functional fitness trains multiple muscles that work together, strengthening your body and preparing it to perform real-life activities.
-Michael Kaliko, DC, and the team at Body of Beverly Hills Wellness in the Carthay Circle neighborhood of Los Angeles, California, create individualized functional fitness plans so your body is ready to meet the challenges of your daily life.
+Michael Kaliko, DC, and the team at Body of Beverly Hills Wellness in Studio City, Encino and the Carthay Circle neighborhood of Los Angeles, California, create individualized functional fitness plans so your body is ready to meet the challenges of your daily life.
 To learn more about functional fitness, call the office or request an appointment online today.

 Functional fitness trains all the muscles you use to perform specific tasks.
 The exercises used during a functional fitness program strengthen and coordinate the muscles you use during your daily routine at home, on the job, or for specific sports.